arjanjohan/scaffold-avs/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-🧪 An open-source, up-to-date toolkit for building Eigenlayer AVM's on the Ethereum blockchain.
-This repo is designed to make it easier for developers to create and deploy AVM smart contracts and build user interfaces that interact with those AVM contracts.
-This repo includes the [Hello World AVS](https://github.com/Layr-Labs/hello-world-avs) contracts and a basic frontend to interact with this AVS.
+🔧 An open-source, up-to-date toolkit for building your own Eigenlayer AVS.
+This repository is designed to make it easier for any developer to create and deploy AVS smart contracts and build user interfaces that interact with those AVS contracts.
+This repository includes the [Hello World AVS](https://github.com/Layr-Labs/hello-world-avs) contracts and a frontend dashboard to interact with this AVS.

 ⚙️ Built using Eigenlayer, NextJS, RainbowKit, Foundry, Wagmi, Viem, and Typescript.